Find an item on the shelf

 - Check the reshelving trolleys and tables near the stacks and the photocopiers.

 - Look around the study tables and carrels where another user may have left it.

 - Double check the catalogue - did you jot the call number down correctly?
 Is it on loan?
 On Course Reserve or on Display?

-- If you have looked for it several times on different days, ask the Librarian on the Library Helpdesk for help locating it
+- If you have looked for it several times on different days, ask us for help locating it